thbrown/softball-sim/README.md

 ## Extending the simulation
 To add your own lineup generator:
 1. Implement BattingLienup and LineupGenerator.
-1. Register your new generator in the static map in the main SoftballSim class.
+1. Register your new generator in the static map in the LineupType class.